Devang-Solanki/devang-solanki.github.io/others/goroutine_waitgroup.md

 ```
 [Try on Playground](https://go.dev/play/p/xK6JNyli-AN)

 You may notice that the line `fmt.Println("I'm a simple Goroutine")` inside the Goroutine function never gets executed.
 Why?
 As I mentioned earlier, Goroutines detach themselves from the main function.
 Therefore, when the main function finishes its execution, all Goroutines also stop executing, leading to the program's premature exit.
-However, if you add a small delay, as shown above, you will observe that our Goroutine gets executed.
+However, if you add a small delay, as shown below, you will observe that our Goroutine gets executed.
 ```go
 package main